Free Training Tips to Stop Puppy Nipping and Mouthing

 Published Date: August 4, 2017

 Becca showed a good confidence and curiosity for her age.
 She was on the mellow side when I first arrived but certainly revved up her energy level once she fully woke up.
-It didnt take long for her to start mouthing and nipping me once she did so I went over some puppy training tips to stop puppy nipping.

 You can get some free positive puppy training tips to stop a puppy’s nipping by watching the video below.

 Since puppies sample things with their mouth, some mouthing and nipping is to be expected.
-Its important to remember that any time a puppy nips, it gives us an opportunity to work on their bite inhibition.
+It’s important to remember that when a puppy nips, we can work on their bite control.
 This is one of the most important things you can teach a puppy.
-Sound crazy?
-I have seen many dogs who were poorly trained and socialized but because their guardians helped them develop a strong bite inhibition, when the dog was startled or put in a situation where a bite occurred, it was minor and did not break the skin.

 Stopping immediately and yelping if a dog or puppy bites too hard is how dogs teach each other how to have a soft bite.
 Repeated yelps and pauses by humans are required to initially slow down then stop puppy nipping.

-Bite inhibition is one of the more under developed skills for many dog guardians.
+Bite inhibition is one of the more underdeveloped skills for many dog guardians.
 There are a number of ways to help your puppy develop a strong bite inhibition.
-Playing tug of war with a rope, then periodically stopping or pausing when the dog starts to get excited is one that also helps the dog develop self control and also learn to settle down quickly.

-A great place to help a puppy develop bite inhibition is in puppy socialization classes.
-It feels good to a puppy to bite and nip.
 But just like us, it can be a little painful to be on the receiving end.
-Because this will happen in any good puppy school during the socialization period, it was a very smart decision for her guardians to sign her up for Omaha’s best puppy classes.
+This will happen in any good puppy school during socialization.
+It was a smart choice for her guardians to sign her up for Omaha’s best puppy classes.

 When we were discussing toys and items for Becca to chew on, the subject turned towards puppy eating, food and treats.
 Many people are unaware that you can reduce the amount of poop that comes out of their puppy by selecting the right food.
 There are also a number of popular chew or ingestible items that can be harmful to your puppy.